sorinboia/nginx-experience-aws/guide/5ingress.md

 </pre>

 Note the EXTERNAL-IP of the "dashboard-nginx-ingress".
 This is the hostname that we are going to use in order to view the Nginx Dashboard.
-Browse to the following location and verify that you can see the dashboard: http://<EXTERNAL-IP of "dashboard-nginx-ingress" service>/dashboard.html
+Browse to the following location and verify that you can see the dashboard: http://<DASHBOARD-EXTERNAL-IP>/dashboard.html

 Note the EXTERNAL-IP of the "nginx-ingress".
 This is the hostname that we are going to use in order to publish the Arcadia web application.
-Browse to the following location and verify that you receive a 404 status code: http://<EXTERNAL-IP of "nginx-ingress" service>/
+Browse to the following location and verify that you receive a 404 status code: http://<INGRESS-EXTERNAL-IP>/

+Please note that it might take some time for the DNS names to become available.

 ##### Now we can get to the interesting part
 First we are going to expose all the application services and route traffic based on the HTTP path.
 We will start with a basic configuration.
-First create a new file, for example arcadia-vs.yaml, add the bellow configuration and apply it:
+First create a new file (for example arcadia-vs.yaml) using the configuration bellow.
+Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.

 <pre>
 apiVersion: extensions/v1beta1